Pregnancy and Heartburn

 of the esophageal sphincter.
 This is a tight circular band of muscle at the top of the stomach.
-This allows partially digested food and stomach acids to backflow, or reflux, into the esophagus.
+This allows partly digested food and stomach acids to backflow, or reflux, into the esophagus.
 In addition, progesterone also slows the digestive process.
 This keeps food in the stomach longer.
-The pregnancy itself—the upward pressure of growing uterus—also may play a role.
+The pregnancy itself—the upward pressure of the growing uterus—also may play a role.